Uniformly hot nightside temperatures on short-period gas giants

-Lastly, the phase curves of WASP-12b are contentious --- if the fiducial, polynomial fit for the 4.5$~\mu$m phase curve is taken to be solely due to brightness variations of a spherical planet, the map is negative and unphysical \citep{Cowan2012}.
-The authors note that part of the second harmonic could be due to ellipsoidal variations. \citet{Zhang2018} reanalyzed the same data, and a second set of phase observation at the same wavelengths, and found that the 4.5$~\mu$m results were consistent with those of \citet{Cowan2012}.
-We adopt the interpretation ultimately chosen by \citet{Cowan2012}: some of the second harmonic in the 4.5$~\mu$m phase curve is due to the planet's inhomogeneous temperature map, but the rest is due to ellipsoidal variations.
-To be consistent with their interpretation, we set the planet's aspect ratio to 1.5, calculate the resulting amplitude via equation (6) in \citet{Cowan2012}, and subtract it from the second order amplitude.
-This yields a non-negative brightness map.
+Lastly, the phase curves of WASP-12b are contentious --- if the fiducial, polynomial fit for the 4.5$~\mu$m phase curve is taken to be solely due to brightness variations of a spherical planet, the map is negative and unphysical \cite{Cowan2012}.
+The authors note that part of the second harmonic could be due to ellipsoidal variations.
+A reanalysis of the same data, and a second set of phase observation at the same wavelengths, found that the 4.5$~\mu$m results were consistent with the previous results \cite{Zhang2018}.
+We adopt the interpretation ultimately chosen by the authors of the first paper: some of the second harmonic in the 4.5$~\mu$m phase curve is due to the planet's inhomogeneous temperature map, but the rest is due to ellipsoidal variations.
+To be consistent with their interpretation, we set the planet's aspect ratio to 1.5, calculated the resulting amplitude \cite{Cowan2012}, and subtracted it from the second order amplitude to yield a non-negative brightness map.